FIWARE/tutorials.Step-by-Step/docs/linked-data.md

 can be easily compared when coming from a multitude of separate data sources, which could have a different idea as to what each attribute means.
 For example, when two data entities have a `name` attribute how can the computer be certain that is refers to a _"Name of a thing"_ in the same sense (rather than a **Username** or a **Surname** or something).
-URLs and datamodels are used to remove ambiguity by allowing attributes to have a both short form (such as `name`) and a fully specified long form (such `http://schema.org/name`) which means it is easy to discover which attribute have a common meaning within a data structure.
+URLs and data models are used to remove ambiguity by allowing attributes to have a both short form (such as `name`) and a fully specified long form (such `http://schema.org/name`) which means it is easy to discover which attribute have a common meaning within a data structure.

 JSON-LD introduces the concept of the `@context` element which provides additional information allowing the computer to